ScreaMy7/owasp-mastg/tests-beta/android/MASVS-CODE/MASTG-TEST-0027.md

 The Semgrep output shows:

-The AndroidManifest.xml file declares VulnerableActivity with `android:exported="true"` and an intent filter that matches the custom action (org.owasp.mastestapp.PROCESS_SENSITIVE_DATA).
+The `AndroidManifest.xml` file declares VulnerableActivity with `android:exported="true"` and an intent filter that matches the custom action `org.owasp.mastestapp.PROCESS_SENSITIVE_DATA`.

-This combination indicates that internal app functionality can be triggered externally, and potentially misused or intercepted by untrusted apps.
+This indicates that internal app functionality can be triggered externally, and potentially misused or intercepted by untrusted apps.

 ## Evaluation

-The test fails because the AndroidManifest.xml declares an exported activity with an <intent-filter> that uses a custom action.
+The test fails because the `AndroidManifest.xml` declares an exported activity with an `<intent-filter>` that uses a custom action.
 This configuration allows the component to be triggered by any external application using an implicit intent with the matching action.